 The LORD will scatter you among the peoples, and only a few of you will survive among the nations to which the LORD will drive you. — Deuteronomy 4:27

-Even more startling is that the Bible predicts these dire circumstances: “The LORD will scatter you among the peoples, and only a few of you will survive among the nations to which the LORD will drive you.”
-God promised that the Jewish people would be few in numbers and scattered throughout the world – but that they would survive.
-Who could make such an outrageous claim other than the Master of the Universe?
-Only God could predict and arrange such events!
+Even more startling is that the Bible predicted these dire circumstances: “The LORD will scatter you among the peoples, and only a few of you will survive among the nations to which the LORD will drive you.”
+God promised that the Jewish people would be few in number and scattered around the world — but that they would survive.
+Who could make such an outrageous claim other than the Master of the world?

 We are living in wondrous times.
 The promises of the Bible are being fulfilled today.
 Let us be inspired by the miracles unfolding before our very eyes.

 YAEL'S HOLY LAND REFLECTIONS

 Please be patient with us!
 You may experience a short delay before the audio begins.